-MVP will provide a decision to the Member within seven calendar days of receipt of a pre-service, or post-service request.
-If MVP does not notify the Member of the decision within seven calendar days, the request will go to Medicare's External Review Organization.
+MVP will provide a decision to the Member within seven calendar days of receipt of a pre-service, or post-service request and fourteen calendar days for a reimbursement requests.
+If MVP does not notify the Member of the decision within seven calendar days or pre-service or post-service requests or 14 calendar days for reimbursement requests, the request will go to Medicare's External Review Organization.
 As of February 1, 2021, the information will go to C2C Innovative Solutions Inc. (C2C) for review.
 MVP does not automatically submit these appeals.
 For Part D denials, the Member must request a review by C2C.